Wyandotte Elder Law and Nursing Home Issues

 The Golden Years are supposed to provide an opportunity to enjoy the fruits of all those years of labor.
 Unfortunately, health problems can create financial hardships and force the elderly to deplete their retirement savings.
 It is never too soon to begin planning and don’t wait until its too late.

-The Law Offices of John G. McNally, P.C., in Wyandotte, Michigan, can help senior citizens or their caregivers protect assets and plan for nursing home care.
+The Law Offices of John G. McNally, P.C., in Trenton, Michigan, can help senior citizens or their caregivers protect assets and plan for nursing home care.
 John McNally is a third-generation lawyer who has practiced in the Downriver area for nearly 20 years.
 He has extensive experience in all aspects of estate planning and elder law.

-Wyandotte Elder Law Attorney
+Trenton Elder Law Attorney

 The term elder law refers to a range of legal issues that affect people in their retirement years.
 One of the greatest challenges is planning for the high cost of nursing home care.
 Mr. McNally can help:

 - Plan ahead to finance nursing care through trusts or long-term care insurance

 - Qualify for Medicaid nursing home assistance without depleting the family fortune

 - Preserve the family home when one or both spouses enter nursing care